genglaodemao/PyAimRec/README.md

 ## Notes

-This package is not a general-purpose tracker.
+**PyAimRec is not responsible for particle detection or identification.**

-It assumes approximate radial symmetry and reasonable SNR.
+The algorithm starts from initial position estimates provided by an external particle-finding tool (e.g. trackpy).
+These initial estimates must include all and only the true particle candidates present in the image.
+If particles are missed or spurious candidates are included, users should optimise the detection parameters of the upstream tool before running PyAimRec.

-Convergence depends on initial guesses and chosen modality.
+PyAimRec assumes approximate radial symmetry and a reasonable signal-to-noise ratio.
+Convergence and performance depend on the quality of the initial position estimates and on the chosen reconstruction modality (intensity or gradient).

 ## Citation